thepiratex/swappa/README.md

 <img src="https://i.imgur.com/unH5iyg.png">

+> iPhone 8 has 319 listings out of 3000 total.
+(Roughly 10% of total phones)

 ### Selling distribution of iPhone X (Sold vs Unsold)
 <img src="https://i.imgur.com/gCOjvB9.png">
+> For iPhone X, 400-470 price bin contains most of the phone which are listed as well as sold.
+One can see that prices above $570 are not being sold.

 ### Where are most sellers from?
 <img src="https://i.imgur.com/8fOMIK0.png">
+> New Jersey and Texas has the most sellers